This post may contain affiliate links. Please read our disclosure policy.

 1 PointsPlus (Old plan)

-If you've made these Crackle Spice Cookies, please give the recipe a star rating below and leave a comment letting me know how you liked it.
+If you’ve made these low calorie Crackle Spice Cookies, please give the recipe a star rating below and leave a comment letting me know how you liked it.
 And stay in touch on Pinterest, Facebook, Instagram and Twitter for the latest updates.

-Skinny Crackle Spice Drops Recipe
+Skinny Crackle Spice Drops Cookie Recipe

 Ingredients

-- ½ cup soft reduced-calorie margarine
+- 1/2 cup reduced-calorie margarine, softened

-- ½ cup unpacked brown sugar
+- 1/2 cup unpacked brown sugar

 - 1 large egg